 It remains to be seen whether the Richmond kettle is as good as the old Simplex kettles were/are.
 Let's hope that they aren't as bad as newer Simplex kettles.
 I'll be checking reviews when American shops start carrying them.
 And if anyone in England wants to send me one, I'll be happy to put it to the test.

-Update: May 2017: there are now TWO companies in England making "Simplex" kettles.
+Update: May 2017: there are now TWO companies in England making "Simplex"-style kettles.
 One is Newey and Bloomer, who seem to have reopened the old Simplex factory in Birmingham.
 On their website they state that a company with that name, formed in 1850, manufactured the original Simplex kettles for more than a century.
 They claim that they are just re-establishing the Simplex line now, in 2017.
 However, SOMEONE was making and selling Simplex tea kettles using their name in the meantime.
 And those kettles got some terrible reviews.
-However, there is now another maker, the Richmond Kettle Company, in Norfolk, who are making kettles that look exactly like the original Simplexes, and claim that they have the same superior qualities.
+However, there is now another maker, the Richmond Kettle Company, in Norfolk, making kettles that look exactly like the original Simplexes, and claim that they have the same superior qualities.
 (Note that don't refer to their kettles as "Simplex" but as "Richmond."
 Given the disastrous kettles we've seen from "Simplex" in recent years, this is a good thing.)
 I've just received one to test, and I can tell you it's gorgeous.
 I will post more here soon about how it performs and how the interior etc., holds up.